Curriculum for Level A course (Introductory course)

 - Sharma, K.L. ( 2019): Paridhi ke pare- in Hindi, SPPCSH, Jaipur

-1. Basic issues of philosophical practice- Human Predicaments : Human relations-I and You, Meaning of Life, Freedom, Search for authenticity (These issues should be discussed with the trainees)
+1. Basic issues of philosophical practice- Human Predicaments: Human relations-I and You,

 - Wisdom, wisdom and philosophical practice